hsf-training/hsf-training-cicd/_episodes/10-the-worlds-a-stage.md

 ```

 We're going to talk about another global parameter `:stages` (and the associated per-job parameter `:job:stage`.
-Stages allow us to group up parallel jobs with each group running after the other in the order you define.
+Stages allow us to group up parallel jobs, with each group running after the other in the order you define.
 What have our jobs looked like so far in the pipelines we've been running?

 ![CI/CD Default Stages in Pipeline]({{site.baseurl}}/fig/ci-cd-default-stages.png)